-In terms of ongoing acquisition opportunities, we will continue to pursue acquisitions of well-located assets at accretive prices where we can apply our management and leasing experience and market knowledge to generate attractive returns.
-Going forward, we intend to pursue both acquisitions of assets as well as selective development opportunities which could include building expansions in markets where we perceive demand and market rental rates will provide attractive financial returns.
+In terms of ongoing select acquisition and development opportunities, we will continue to pursue acquisitions of well-located assets at accretive prices where we can apply our management and leasing experience and market knowledge to generate attractive returns.

 We anticipate having enough liquidity to fund our operating expenses, including costs to maintain our properties and Distributions, though we may choose to finance investments, including acquisitions and developments, with the issuance of new CBFIs, cash, revenue from asset sales and through additional debt financing.